An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States

 \section{Introduction}

-A central problem of physics, be it fundamental quantum physics or applications for quantum technology, is the ground state problem.
+A central problem of quantum physics, be it fundamental quantum physics or applications for quantum technology, is the ground state problem.
 It can be defined as finding a state vector $\ket{\Psi}$ that minimises the expected value of the Hamiltonian $\hat{H}$ that represents the energetic interactions between the different parts that make up a quantum physical system.
-It is well-known that the difficulty of the ground state problem for a physical system arises from the exponential growth of the Hilbert space with respect to the number of the system components and their dimension.
+It is well-known that the difficulty of solving the ground state problem for a physical system arises from the exponential growth of the Hilbert space with respect to the number of the system components and their dimension.
 Therefore, techniques such as exact diagonalisation of $\hat{H}$ quickly render insufficient to find the ground state, and other approximate methods have to be used.

 Interestingly, other central problems of quantum physics such as finding the evolution of a quantum system can be cast into the ground state problem, as demonstrated by the Feynman-Kitaev formalism~\citep{kitaev2002classical}.
 An immediate implication of using this formalism is that the computational tools historically developed for solving the ground state problem can be used to find the dynamics of a physical system.
 Broadly speaking, the Feynman-Kitaev formalism appends a clock as an auxilliary subsystem of the main physical system, i.e. the Hilbert space $\mathscr{H}$ of the whole system is $\mathscr{H} = \mathscr{P}\otimes\mathscr{C}$, where $\mathscr{P}$ is the Hilbert space of the main physical system and $\mathscr{C}$ is the Hilbert space of the clock.
-In this formalism, it is possible to build a Hamiltonian $\hat{\mathcal{H}}:\mathscr{H}\to\mathscr{H}$ whose ground state $\ket{\Psi} \propto \sum_t \ket{\psi(t)}\otimes\ket{t}$ encodes the time evolution history of the main physical system, where $\ket{\psi(t)}$ its state at time $t$, and $\ket{t}$ is the state of the clock signalling time $t$~\citep{mcclean2013feynman}.
-This means that the combined state can be projected onto one of the clock's states that represents a specific time to get the state of the physical system at that particular time, i.e. $\ket{\psi(t)} \propto \braket{\Psi}{t}$ (only the clock part is projected).
+It is possible to build a Hamiltonian $\hat{\mathcal{H}}:\mathscr{H}\to\mathscr{H}$ whose ground state $\ket{\Psi} \propto \sum_t \ket{\psi(t)}\otimes\ket{t}$ encodes the time evolution history of the main physical system, where $\ket{\psi(t)}$ its state at time $t$, and $\ket{t}$ is the state of the clock labelling time $t$~\citep{mcclean2013feynman}.
+Therefore, getting the state of the physical system at a particular time $t$ can be done straight-forwardly by projecting the ground state $\ket{\Psi}$ onto the clock state $\ket{t}$, i.e. $\ket{\psi(t)} \propto \braket{\Psi}{t}$ (only the clock part is projected).